IoT Trends To Drive Innovation For Business In 2019-2020

 Possible impact of main security threats can be prevented at the earliest stages of development.
 One should prepare by dedicating a separate page of project documentation to the description of security standards and requirements that must be used for the product.

-This king of IoT trends can sparkle arguments easily.
-However, we tend to agree that it's software and data that dominate the Internet of Things.
-Your development teams build and integrate it in different environments, on an ongoing basis, using the latest advances in data science.
+This one can sparkle arguments easily, yet we tend to agree that it's software and data that dominate the Internet of Things.
+Your development teams build and integrate software in different environments, on an ongoing basis, using the latest advances in data science and machine learning.
 Modern B2B products, such as complex ERP systems, already use statistics and data science models to facilitate sales of adopting businesses.

 We all can see data, we call can get data.
 But the question is, how this data can be used for maximum impact on business.
-It's all about the accuracy and integrity of data that is collected and processed throughout the system, as well as real-time analysis.
+It's all about the accuracy, integrity, and actual amount of data that is collected and processed throughout the system, as well as real-time data analysis.
 Businesses get sources of information that accelerate their decisions and actions, bringing agility and flexibility to the process.